 A Load of Laundry a Day

-While it can be tempting to try to do all the dirty clothes in one day, other people find success with doing one load of laundry every day.
+While it can be tempting to try to do all the dirty clothes in one day, other people find success in doing one load of laundry every day.

 Pros: Laundry can become part of your daily routine.
 For example, start a load before breakfast.
 Switch it over after breakfast.
 Fold it while you prepare dinner and put it away before bed.
 You’re never overwhelmed with multiple loads that needed to be done yesterday and you don’t need as many clothes because you’re doing laundry regularly.

 Cons: If the laundry is your least favorite chore, the idea of doing it every day is not appealing.
 If you get behind, you have to catch up sometime.

 Keep Clothes in a Family Closet